 Elizabeth is currently an adjudicator for the PMEA all-state vocal jazz choir, hearing blind auditions from students all over the state.
 She is also a frequent clinician, giving workshops and clinics for the Berks County Get JazzEd festival, and at multiple schools in the Pennsylvania Area.
 Elizabeth published her first article in the PMEA Journal in April 2016, titled “Jazz Phrasing for Young Vocal Students: Teaching Young Singers How to Rhythmically Stylize a Jazz Standard in Four Easy Steps.”

-Outside of the University of the Arts, Elizabeth maintains an active private teaching and coaching studio specializing in everything from classical to pop and rock.
-In 2009, she formed the Elizabeth Ross Quintet and regularly performs throughout the Philadelphia area.
-She has performed with the John Clarke Little Big Band, Here/Now, Pat Hart and the Fly Kicks, as a core member of the choir at the Church of St. Luke and the Epiphany, the Philly Pops Festival Chorus, the Hoppin' John Orchestra, and the Loose Cannon Band.
-In 2006, Elizabeth performed as a member of the Mendelssohn Choir of Pittsburgh under the direction of famous choral director Robert Page.
-While in the choir, she performed Verdi’s "Requiem" conducted by Gilbert Levine and performed "The Lord of the Rings Suite" conducted by the composer Howard Shore with the Pittsburgh Symphony Orchestra.
+She also maintains an active performance schedule.
+In 2009, Elizabeth formed the Elizabeth Ross Quintet and regularly performs throughout the Philadelphia area.
+She has performed with the Philadelphia Jazz Project’s Mysterious Traveler series, Hoppin’ John Orchestra, the Crosky Street Trio, Pat Hart and the Fly Kicks, and as a core member of the choir at the Church of St. Luke and the Epiphany, the Philly Pops Festival Chorus, the John Clarke Little Big Band, Here/Now, and the Loose Cannon Band.
+Elizabeth performed as a member of the Mendelssohn Choir of Pittsburgh under the direction of famous choral director Robert Page.
+While in the choir, she performed Verdi’s Requiem, conducted by Gilbert Levine, and performed The Lord of the Rings Suite, conducted by the composer Howard Shore with the Pittsburgh Symphony Orchestra.